 Sail The Sultana

 In the evenings, Sultana will dock at two historic waterfront estates for cookouts and games with Washington College students and faculty, sunset canoe expeditions, and opportunities for swimming and relaxing.
-Eighteenth-century baseball, Eastern Shore music, and a field trip to the Chesapeake Bay Maritime Museum will round out the trip.
+Eighteenth-century baseball, Eastern Shore music, and a road trip to the acclaimed Chesapeake Bay Maritime Museum in historic St. Michaels will round out the trip.
 Participants will sleep aboard the ship or in tents near the water.
-The program is geared toward students with an interest in history, American studies, or the environment, although all are welcome to participate.
+The program is geared toward students with an interest in history, American studies, and the environment.
+Although all are welcome to participate.

-For more information about the Sultana, visit www.sultanaeducation.org
+For more information about the Sultana, visit www.sultanaeducation.org.